MarvellousMe Compliance with General Data Protection Regulation

 - Access to the service is via a unique login ID and All aspects of the service, including authentication, are delivered via HTTPS.

-- Sensitive data such as passwords, and other data held at rest, is encrypted.
+- Sensitive data such as passwords, and other data such as data at rest, is encrypted.

 - All transit of data is via secure, encrypted methods and at no time is data transferred between data centres without encryption.
 Our email traffic uses SMTPS to secure traffic using TLS.